 This course strives to bring caring people together to re-write the book on how to manage laboratory quality.
-It is the public preview of what members are working on in the Mini Risk Evaluation Course
+It is the public preview of what members are working on in the Mini Risk Evaluation Course.

+This 'course' contains references, resources, discussion forums and spin-offs to project groups.
 Fast-track to what you really need to know to meet requirements for IQCP (Risk Management) requirements and implement verified QC Processes.

 Members can self enroll.
 No password required.

 This one hour panel webinar highlights the Checklist of Best Practice for Risk Management with Statistical QC.
 Log in and click 'self enrol' to watch and comment.

 Watch a brief video and enrol here first: http://rmw.awesomenumbers.org/spring2018

 a.
 Laboratory professionals from large, small, specialized and general laboratories who attended the AACC BrownBag session “Evaluate acceptability of patient risk at monthly/regular QC review.”

 b.
 Researchers, consultants, colleagues, and “QC keeners” invited by Zoe Brooks, M.O.R.E.
 Quality™ Consultants.

 c.
 People who contact us through social media posts and would like to either participate or review the data for publication. <span style="color: #0000ff; text-decoration: underline;">email@example.com</span>